NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Below image shows the MULTI-PARAMETER UNIT (MPU), complete with two yellow MULTI sockets for communal sharing.
 An external Smart Cable with a valid parameter code selects the needed hardware in the MPU using one of the MULTI sockets.

-It is observed that the quantity of MULTI sockets in the MPU is not a number that can be decided at will, but corresponds exactly to the number of internal IBP hardware channels that are intended to be placed inside each MPU.
+The company observed with disappointment that the quantity of MULTI sockets in the MPU is not a number that can be decided at will, but corresponds exactly to the number of internal IBP hardware channels that are intended to be placed inside each MPU.
+This characteristics is highly undesirable for using the MULTI sockets in a practical way.

 Given the large amount of hardware in the MPU, more MULTI sockets are needed to make good use of the hardware that would otherwise be idling.
 As illustrated in the above image, this is achieved by using an external expansion box filled with more MULTI sockets (each with own dedicated IBP amplifier hardware).